20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

 If no particular JAR file stands out, you can always decompile the whole thing and look for SQL queries in the code, then rewind the code until you find code making the connection to MySQL, and finally find dabase creds.

-In my case, I quickly found a class which contains several constants used in various parts of the software, including my famous MySQL accesses.
+In my case, I quickly found a class which contains several constants used in various parts of the software, including much wanted MySQL access.

 ![Decompile JAVA](/assets/images/post-20240413/3_jad_creds.png)